 She was also nominated for the Ian Charleson Award in 2010 for her portrayal of Gwendolen in The Importance of Being Earnest at the Royal Lyceum in Edinburgh.

-Melody’s recent stage credits include The Illiad at the Royal Lyceum, Edinburgh, Milk at the Traverse Theatre, The Strange Undoing of Prudencia Hart at The National Theatre of Scotland and in it’s New York transfer, and most recently A Six Inch Layer of Topsoil and The Fact it Rains.
+Melody’s stage credits include The Illiad at the Royal Lyceum Edinburgh, Milk at the Traverse Theatre, The Strange Undoing of Prudencia Hart at The National Theatre of Scotland and in its New York transfer, and A Six Inch Layer of Topsoil and The Fact it Rains.